-- Select "Abort: Immediately", and then press the PUSH SET(S.SEL) knob. - If you are transferring multiple clips, select "Abort: After this clip", and then press the SET/S.SEL button or the MENU knob.
-(The transfer of subsequent clips will be cancelled after transfer of the current clip finishes.) - Set the remote control switch of the unit to "LOCAL".
+- Select "Abort: Immediately", and then press the PUSH SET(S.SEL) knob. - If you are transferring multiple clips, select "Abort: After this clip", and then press the PUSH SET(S.SEL) knob.
+(The transfer of subsequent clips will be cancelled after transfer of the current clip finishes.) - Set the remote control switch of the unit to LOCAL.